Meet Bear Hammonds

 Growing Up on the Farm

-Colby is married to Nicole, and together they have three children: Elaina Henderson and twins Claire and Colby Jr. (CJ).
+Bear is married to Nicole, and together they have three children: Elaina, Claire, and Colby Jr. (CJ).

-Elaina is married to Robert Henderson of Angier, NC, and they welcomed their first child, Tristan, in 2023.
+Elaina is married to Robert Henderson of Holly Springs, NC, and they have two kids of their own: Tristan, Caroline, and one on the way.

 Hammonds Land & Cattle